 The exception laid down in Article 4(2) first indent of Regulation 1049/2001 applies unless there is an overriding public interest in disclosure of the documents.
 Such an interest must, first, be public and, secondly, outweigh the harm caused by disclosure.
-Accordingly, we have also considered whether the risks attached to the release of the withheld parts of documents 12 (main and annex) and 23 and of annex 1 to document 23 and annex to document 25 are outweighed by the public interest in accessing the requested documents.
-We have not been able to identify any such public interest capable of overriding the commercial
+Accordingly, we have also considered whether the risks attached to the release of the withheld parts of documents 4.
+14 and 17 are outweighed by the public interest in accessing the requested documents.
+We have not been able to identify any such public interest capable of overriding the commercial interests of the companies concerned.
+The public interest in this specific case rather lies on the protection of the legitimate confidentiality interests of the stakeholders